zetroot/fluentassertions/ISSUE_TEMPLATE.md

 **Before you file a bug, have you:**

-* Tried upgrading to newest version of Fluent Assertions, to see if your issue has already been resolved and released?
+* Tried upgrading to newest version of Fluent Assertions (_including pre-releases_), to see if your issue has already been resolved and released?
 * Checked existing open *and* closed [issues](https://github.com/fluentassertions/fluentassertions/issues?utf8=%E2%9C%93&q=is%3Aissue), to see if the issue has already been reported?
 * Tried reproducing your problem in a new isolated project?
 * Read the [documentation](https://fluentassertions.com/introduction/)?